bradietilley/laravel-shortify/README.md

 This can be configured via the `shortify.models.shortify_url` and `shortify.models.shortify_visit` config variables which change the `ShortifyUrl` and `ShortifyVisit` models respectively.

+### Customisation → Turn off visitor tracking

+Maybe you don't want tracking, or don't need it.
+Whatever the reasons are, you can disable the tracking of visits setting the `shortify.feature.track_visits` config variable to `false`.

+This will prevent the `shortify_urls.visit_count` field from incrementing and will prevent the `shortify_visits` table from being populated.

 ### Customisation → Everything else

 The `BradieTilley\Shortify\Shortify` singleton can be replaced by another Shortify instance within your service provider.
 For example: